namely/rightsizing-poc/1-rightsizing/README.md

 It is generally a good practice to establish ownership so we know who "owns" what.
 Looking at `deployment-int.yaml`, we have no idea which team "owns" it.
 A way to do this in Kubernetes is to put a [label](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) on the pods.

-Amongst other things, Kubecost uses this label to break down the cost incurred per team so we can see which team is using more resources!
+Amongst other things, Kubecost uses this label to break down the cost incurred per team so we can see which team is using more resources! :smiling_imp:

 Return to `deployment-int.yaml`.
 We will add a new key value `team: <your team name>` under `spec.template.metadata.labels`, or under line 15.
 Doing so will add this label to all the pods the deployment creates.